Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 The total cost depends on the trekking package, flights to Kathmandu, travel insurance, personal expenses, and optional services such as porter support.
 Indian trekkers should budget for both the trek itself and the travel costs associated with reaching Nepal.

-Can Indian trekkers join a Group Join Manaslu Circuit Trek?
+Can Indian travellers join a Manaslu group trek?

 Yes.
 Group departures are one of the most popular options for Indian solo travelers and small groups.
 They provide an opportunity to share transportation and logistics while trekking with other participants from different countries.